navgurukul/sansaar/README.md

 ### Understanding the flow of :-
  - **API calls** : The API calls are handled by routes, and data is fetched (or inserted) from (or into) the database through services to models.
 So basically :-
     ├── *Routes* : Handles your network request and returns a response but before returning a response, it obviously interact with the models through service functions.

     ├── *Service* : Services are the middlemen which abstract away the necessity of direct interaction of routes with the database models.
+Each component of data dealing with model has been handled through an exclusive service of their own.
+For example, to fetch, insert, update or delete into courses model, a courses service (*/services/courses.js*) exists.
+Same applies for classes model.
+However, *displayService.js* is the only service that has functions defined for fetching/inserting data using relation mapping among models and that's the reason why you will find it interacting with courses, classes, pathway, exercises etc.

     ├── *Models* : All database table/schema and their relations are defined here with the help of Objection.
+The validation is done through [@hapi/joi](https://joi.dev/)

     So, to simplify things `Routes --> Services --> Models`